How Pet-Friendly is St. Augustine?

 Visit a Dog Park

 If you are staying on St. Augustine Beach, you can visit the Ron Parker dog park off Old Beach Road by the CVS on Pope Road.
-It is a mulched park, shaded by trees and also offers two areas for different-sized dogs.
+It's a mulched park, shaded by trees, and also offers two areas for different-sized dogs.
 Every time I have been there, it's a mix of big and small dogs in the large dog area, though, and everyone has gotten along just fine.

 If you are staying downtown, the dog park inside Pomar Park (off S.R.
 16 on Masters Drive) may be the best bet for you.
 With grass, a few trees, and a gazebo for you to sit under, this is another nice place to bring your dog to be free for a while.
 My dogs love to jump in the kiddie pool and then jet off towards the trees for a lap, and then back into the pool.